jonahe1/solar-interest-form/README.md

 REST API Commands:
 -------------
-* /api/forms: Returns all submissions as JSON data
+* GET /api/forms: Returns all submissions as JSON data
-* /api/forms/count: Returns the count of all submissions
+* GET /api/forms/count: Returns the count of all submissions
-* /api/forms?column=x: Returns all entries where column (a SQL column)=x
+* GET /api/forms?column=x: Returns all entries where column (a SQL column)=x
-* /api/delete/\<int:entry_id\>: Deletes an entry from the database with id matching entry_id
+* DELETE /api/delete/\<int:entry_id\>: Deletes an entry from the database with id matching entry_id

 Local Installation Instructions
 -------------------------------